 The Asian Pacific Islander Cultural Center premieres their new film project documenting the stories of San Francisco’s diverse and invaluable residents - Cinematic SF.
 Featured local filmmakers R.J.
-Lozada, Abhi Singh, Kevin Wong, and Jimmy Zhang will finally present to the public their documentary shorts reflecting the daily lives of San Francisco residents - from the struggles of working artists to the daily goings-on of a vital community center, each film paints a unique portrait of the city’s underrepresented communities.
+Lozada, Abhi Singh, Kevin Wong, and Jimmy Zhang will present to the public their documentary shorts reflecting the daily lives of San Francisco residents - from the struggles of working artists to the daily goings-on of a vital community center, each film paints a unique portrait of the city’s underrepresented communities.

 The Films and the Filmmakers:

 Dir.
-Kevin Wong
+Kevin Wong and Todd Sills

 After 25 years as a caregiver, Gayle came to San Francisco to reignite her dream of making it as a Jazz singer.
 Now in her 60's, she lives in an SRO hotel at the edge of Nob Hill and the Tenderloin and is finally starting to get some regular gigs around the city.